biometrixtech/plans/documentation/mobility_api.md

 <!-- TODO - paul: title and language -->
 ### Start Movement Prep Activity

-The Start Movement Prep endpoint can be called to mark that the athlete has started a specific activity recommended as part of Movement Prep.
+The Start Movement Prep endpoint can be called to indicate that the athlete has started a specific activity recommended as part of Movement Prep.
 ##### Query String

 The client __must__ submit a request to the endpoint `/plans/{version}/movement_prep/{User UUID}/{Movement Prep UUID}/start_activity`.
 The request method __must__ be `POST`.